NOAA-GFDL/fre-cli/docs/setup.rst

 =====
 Setup
 =====
+fre-cli is conda-installable from the “noaa-gfdl” anaconda channel.

 On GFDL systems
 ========================
-If you are at GFDL (gaea, PP/AN, workstations), modules are available:
+If you are at GFDL (gaea, PP/AN, workstations), you may skip installation as modules are available:

 ``module load fre/2024.01``